5 Rules For Building Muscle

 1. Progressive Training/ Overload

-Training Progressively does not always mean increasing the weight, although that certainly can be an important factor long term.
-Progressive Training can also mean increasing the amount of Reps you do on the same weight, or decreasing the Rest Period between the Sets while still managing the same Reps, or slowing down the Reps to make it harder.
-The more challenging you make the exercise by increasing the Reps, decreasing the amount of time you Recover, or reducing Rep Tempo, it will have a Progressive effect on the Muscles.
+Training Progressively does not always mean increasing the weight, although that's certainly an important factor long term.
+Progressive Training can also mean increasing the amount of Reps you do on the same weight, or decreasing the Rest Period between the Sets while still performing the same number of Reps, or slowing down the Reps to make them harder.
+The more varied you make the exercise by increasing the Reps, decreasing the amount of time you Recover, or reducing Rep Tempo, the more it will have a Progressive effect on the Muscles.
 Once you can perform many Reps easily on a weight, then it is time to increase the weight.
-The same Principles can then be used to eventually Progressively Overload on that weight.
+The same principles can then be used to eventually Progressively Overload on that new weight.

 2. Training To Failure

-Muscles adapt to the stress you provide them in the gym.
-To grow bigger and/or stronger you must train hard (and Smart, but more on that later), and that means only stopping the Set once you physically cannot perform another Rep. This is called Training to Failure.
+Muscles adapt to the stress we provide them in the gym.
+To grow bigger and/or stronger we must train hard (and Smart, but more on that later), and that means only stopping the Set once we physically cannot perform another Rep. This is called Training to Failure.
 Training this way ensures the maximum amount of muscle fibres in the target muscles get recruited and receive tension.
-Along with other factors, every set must be taken to Failure to ensure the maximum growth of the muscle.
+Along with other factors, every set must be taken to Failure to stimulate maximum growth in the muscle.

 3. Intensity

-Intensity is what we call the 'Challenge Factor' - namely, how challenging an exercise truly is for the Target muscles.
-Some exercises by nature have more Intensity than others such as compound movements for Large muscle groups like the Chest, Back and Legs.
+Intensity is what we call the 'Challenge Factor' - namely, how challenging an exercise truly is for the target muscles.
+Some exercises by nature have more Intensity than others, like compound movements for large muscle groups such as Chest, Back and Legs.
 Training these muscle groups is just more 'Intense' than say, training Biceps.
-However, it is your duty as a Trainee to make everything you do even more Intense - striving to challenge yourself more every single session.
+However, it is your duty as a Trainee to make everything you do as Intense as possible - striving to challenge yourself more and more every week.
 Performing 12 Reps on the same weight each session is going to stop changing your body very quickly - it's simply not Challenging enough.
 You must get aggressive and make that exercise much more progressive.
-Incorporating different set structures for one or two exercises per session will provide your muscles with more Intensity.
+Incorporating different set structures for one or two exercises per session is one way to provide your muscles with more Intensity.
 Click here for more info on Set Structures.

 4. Train Smart

 It's one thing going to the gym and training hard, and another going to the gym and training Smart.
 What this means is that you should always be very vigilant about your Technique and your Approach.
-Pushing a weight from A to B is for Olympic Lifters.
+Pushing a weight from A to B is for olympic lifters, not bodybuilders.
 Bodybuilding is about totally exhausting the target muscles regardless of the amount of weight.
 This means not resting at the top or bottom of a Rep during a Set (no locking out), getting your limbs at the right angle to ensure proper contraction, not speeding through each Rep but controlling and feeling the contraction, and of course, training in a Rep Range suitable for maximum muscle recruitment and stimulation for growth.
 8-12 Reps for Upper Body and 10-15 Reps for Lower Body is ideal for building muscle.
-Occasionally you may try to hit a range between 5-7 to improve Strength, more on that below.
+Occasionally you may try to hit a range between 5-7 to improve Strength as long as your form is safe, more on that below.

 5. Get Stronger Slowly

-Building muscle is not only about how strong you are.
+Building muscle is not only about how strong we are.
 This is evident in some relatively small bodied athletes in the Olympics being able to lift enormous weights.
-However, increasing muscle size does give you more potential to get stronger, and providing your muscles with more resistance than usual will create more change and adaptations.
-Furthermore, when training for muscle size you must not try to get Stronger really quickly, this will lead to injury and overtraining.
-Instead you must practice getting stronger slowly, adding weight slowly over time and only dipping down into the lower Rep Ranges of 5-7 sparingly - with very little volume (1-2 working sets only).
-You can alternate the exercises you do this on every 3-4 weeks.
-NOTE: It is mainly the Nervous System stress from too much heavy lifting that exhausts the body's ability to Recover, so Strength Training alongside Bodybuilding should be minimal (lower volume).
+However, increasing muscle size does give us more potential to get stronger, and providing our muscles with more resistance than usual will create more change and adaptations.
+Furthermore, when training for muscle size we must not try to get Stronger too quickly, this will lead to injury and over training.
+Instead, we must practice getting stronger slowly, adding weight slowly over time and only dipping down into the lower Rep Ranges of 5-7 sparingly - with very little volume (1-2 working sets only) to avoid burning out the nervous system.
+NOTE: It's mainly the nervous system stress from too much heavy lifting that exhausts the body's ability to recover, so strength training alongside bodybuilding should be minimal (lower volume).

 For more Info on Correct Bodybuilding Technique Click the Link Below: